sttp/Specification/Output/README.md

 > :construction: A informal note to document authors to facilitate specification development

 > :tomato::question: (author's initials): May be used by anyone to toss out questions and comments that are temporal.
 These may be inserted at any point in any of the markdown documents.
-These questions will preserved as they are migrated to "QuestionsSummmary.md" from time-to-time.
+These questions will preserved as they are migrated to the [QuestionsSummary.md](https://github.com/sttp/Specification/blob/master/QuestionsSummary.md) file from time-to-time.

 Code blocks are shown as:
 ```C#